MikeyMoMo/Multi-Color-Gradient-Lines-extention-for-tft_espi/README.md

 You can target either the tft layer or any sprite you created with tft_espi (the GREAT graphics handling set of routines from Bodmer).
 It gives some color and sophistication to your projects.

+I will have the sprite version soon.
+I managed to forget to step the version and I really screwed it up.
+Going back to a previous and bringing it forward again.
+It was not midnight night and my brain was not working!

 Enjoy,
 Mikey the Midnight Coder